-Our SG&A expenses are predominantly comprised of corporate functions, and include employee salary and benefits, marketing, professional and legal fees, travel, and other expenses related to the corporate infrastructure required to support our business.
-SG&A costs also include expenses associated with establishing and enhancing support functions and information systems that have historically been provided to Stelco by USS, such as costs related to implementing our new cloud-based Enterprise Resource Planning (ERP) system, which is expected to be completed by the end of 2018.
+Our selling, general and administrative (SG&A) expenses are predominantly comprised of corporate functions, and include employee salary and benefits, marketing, professional and legal fees, travel, and other expenses related to the corporate infrastructure required to support our business.
+SG&A costs also include costs associated with establishing and enhancing support functions and information systems that have historically been provided to Stelco by USS, such as costs related to implementing our new cloud-based Enterprise Resource Planning (ERP) system.
+On October 2, 2018, Stelco completed the initial phase of the conversion to a new ERP system with the remaining phases of the ERP implementation expected to be substantially complete by the end of 2018.

+Three Nine months ended September 30,

-(millions of Canadian dollars) Three mon Jun ths ended e 30, 2018 Six months ended June 30, 2018
+(millions of Canadian dollars) 2018 2017 2018

-ERP \$ 6 \$ 10
+ERP \$ 4 \$ - \$ 14

-Employee salary and benefits expense 4 8
+Employee salary and benefits expense 4 2 12

-Professional, consulting and legal fees 2 5
+Professional, consulting and legal fees 1 2 6

-Management fees 1 2
+Management fees 2 1 4

+Initial public offering costs 4

-Other 2 2
+Other 2 7 4

-\$ 15 \$ 27
+\$ 13 \$ 16 \$ 40